dawikur/crow/resources/README.md

-Keyboard Layouts were created and exported to png with use of http://www.keyboard-layout-editor.com.
+Keyboard Layouts were created and exported to png with use of http://www.keyboard-layout-editor.com

+Diagrams were generated and exported to png with use of http://yuml.me